• Current students

 and

 Determining any appeals of the application decision.
 An appeal involves a human review to assess whether a correction is necessary.
-Regardless of the outcome of the appeal review, the outcome is explained to the Applicant.
+Regardless of the outcome of the appeal review, the outcome is explained to the applicant.

-In order to ensure the Institute's legitimate business interests in promoting the efficient administration of your exemption application in a timely and reliable manner, and in appropriately managing your application details and status in an electronic format (including for internal record keeping purposes).
+In order to ensure the Institute's legitimate business interests in promoting the efficient administration of your exemption application in a timely and reliable manner, and in appropriately managing the application details and status in an electronic format (including for internal record keeping purposes).

 • University

-• Speciality
+• Specialty

 • End date